mcarvin8/sf-decomposer/messages/decomposer.decompose.md

 # description

-This command will read all of the original metadata files and separate them into multiple XML files by elements and field names.
+This command will read all of the original metadata files and separate them into smaller files.

+These smaller decomposed files can be XMLs, YAMLs, or JSONs.

 You should use this to create files for version control after retrieving metadata from an org.

 # examples

-- `sf decomposer decompose -m "flow"`
+- `sf decomposer decompose -m "flow" -c "sfdx-project.json" -f "xml" --prepurge --postpurge --debug`

 # flags.sfdx-configuration.summary

-Path to your project's Salesforce DX configuration file (`sfdx-project.json`).
-By default, it will look for `sfdx-project.json` in the same directory you're running this plugin in.
+Path to your project's Salesforce DX configuration file.

 # flags.metadata-type.summary

-This flag allows users to specify a metadata type for processing, such as 'flow', 'labels', etc. The provided input should be the metadata's suffix value.
+The metadata suffix to process, such as 'flow', 'labels', etc.

 # flags.prepurge.summary